atrosekta/rust-electrical-wiki/content/fullbook.md

 ---

-If you want to contribute to this project, there is multiple way you can do it by:
+If you want to contribute to this project, there is multiple ways you can do it by:

 -  Finding a bug, spelling or grammaitical error, or making a suggestion,